1977 Angolan coup attempt: Coup attempt

 In support of Alves and the coup, ten armored cars with the 8th Brigade of the People's Armed Forces of Liberation of Angola (FAPLA) broke into São Paulo Prison at 4 AM, killing the prison warden and freeing more than 150 Nitistas, including 11 who had been arrested only a few days before.
 The 8th Brigade then took control of the radio station in Luanda and announced their coup, calling themselves the MPLA Action Committee and calling on citizens to show their support for the coup by demonstrating in front of the presidential palace.
-The Nitistas captured Bula and Dangereaux, generals loyal to Neto, but Neto had moved his base of operations from the palace to the Ministry of Defence in fear of such an uprising.
+The Nitistas captured Bula (José Manuel Magalhães Paiva) and Dangereux (Paulo da Silva Mungungu), generals loyal to Neto, but Neto had moved his base of operations from the palace to the Ministry of Defence in fear of such an uprising.
 Cuban troops loyal to Neto retook the palace and marched to the radio station.
 They succeeded in taking the radio station and proceeded to the barracks of the 8th Brigade, recapturing it by 1:30 PM.
 While the Cuban force captured the palace and radio station, the Nitistas kidnapped seven leaders within the government and the military, shooting and killing six.

 Aftermath

 The Angolan government arrested tens of thousands of suspected Nitistas from May to November and tried them in secret courts overseen by Defense Minister Iko Carreira.
-Those who were found guilty, including Van-Dunem, his wife Sita Valles, Jacobo Caetano (the head of FAPLA's 8th Brigade), and political commissar Eduardo Evaristo, were shot and buried in secret graves.
+Those who were found guilty, including Van-Dunem, his wife Sita Valles, Jacob Caetano (the head of FAPLA's 8th Brigade), and political commissar Eduardo Evaristo, were shot and buried in secret graves.
 At least 2000 followers (or alleged followers) of Nito Alves were estimated to have been killed by Cuban and MPLA troops in the aftermath, with some estimates claiming as many as 70,000 dead.
 The coup attempt had a lasting effect on Angola's foreign relations.
 Alves had opposed Neto's foreign policy of non-alignment, evolutionary socialism, and multiracialism and favoured stronger relations with the Soviet Union, which Alves wanted to grant military bases in Angola.
 While Cuban soldiers actively helped Neto put down the coup, both Alves and Neto believed the Soviets opposed Neto.
 Cuban Armed Forces Minister Raúl Castro sent an additional 4000 troops to prevent further dissension within the MPLA's ranks and met with Neto in August in a display of solidarity.
 In contrast, Neto's distrust of the Soviet leadership increased, and relations with the Soviets worsened.
 In December, the MPLA held its first party congress and changed its name to the MPLA-Worker's Party (MPLA-PT).
 The attempted coup took a toll on its membership.
 In 1975, the MPLA had reached 200,000 members, but after the first party congress, that number decreased to 30,000.